Recipe Overview

 • Dried Sage Leaves and Garlic Powder – Easy pantry items but if you would rather use fresh sage leaves and garlic cloves, even better!

 Nope!
 Butternut squash and acorn squash are both winter squashes, but they aren’t the same.
 Acorn squash is dark green and rounder, with distinct ridges on the outside.
-Meanwhile, butternut squash is long with tan-colored skin and is part of the winter squash family.
+Butternut squash is long with tan-colored skin.
 If you’re after a delicious butternut squash recipe, try this stuffed butternut squash with quinoa, bacon, and kale.

 How To Make Stuffed Acorn Squash